 LoadRunner Variables

-There is always a confusion related to variables in LoadRunner script.
+There is always confusion related to variables in the LoadRunner script.
 Because some variables require defining at the start of the script while some variables can be used directly without any initialization.
-Let’s discuss what is the exact difference in them?
+Let’s discuss what is the exact difference between them.

 Basically, there are two types of variable in the LoadRunner: